eishub/BW4T/README.md

  1. The Map editor to create new maps.
 [Download latest version here](FIXME).
  2. The Scenario editor to create new agent configuration files.
 [Download latest version here](FIXME).

-## Documentation
-We have the following documentation
- BW4T3 manual with general installation instructions